The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Trace of the Limiting Operator

-This concludes the proof. \end{proof} \begin{proof}[Proof of Theorem~\ref{MainThmSec2}] Before beginning, we note that the $u_0$-limit in~\eqref{thmeq} may be disregarded, because the symbol is translation invariant in position space (see Lemma \ref{Translation Lemma}, noting that~$\afrak_{0,1}$ does not depend on $u$ or $u'$).
+Now we have all the tools to prove Theorem~\ref{MainThmSec2}. \begin{proof}[Proof of Theorem~\ref{MainThmSec2}] Before beginning, we note that the $u_0$-limit in~\eqref{thmeq} may be disregarded, because the symbol is translation invariant in position space (see Lemma~\ref{Translation Lemma}, noting that~$\afrak_{0,1}$ does not depend on~$u\equiv \bx$ or~$u'\equiv \by$).

-The remainder of the proof is based on the idea of the proof of \cite[Theorem 4.4]{sobolev-functions} Let $a$ be the symbol in~\eqref{aDef}.
-By Lemma \ref{OpaBounded}, we can assume that the operator norm of $\Opa (a)$ is uniformly bounded in $\alpha$.
-We want to apply Lemma~\ref{Opa Mult Rule} with~$a$~as in \eqref{aDef} and~$b=I_\Omega$.
+The remainder of the proof is based on the idea of the proof of \cite[Theorem 4.4]{sobolev-functions} Let~$\mathfrak{a}$ be the symbol in~\eqref{aDef}.
+By Lemma~\ref{OpaBounded}, we can assume that the operator norm of~$\Opa (\mathfrak{a})$ is uniformly bounded in~$\alpha$.
+We want to apply Lemma~\ref{Opa Mult Rule} with~$\CA=\mathfrak{a}$ and~$\CB=I_\mathcal{J}$ (recall that~$\mathcal{J}=(-\infty,0)$).
 In order to verify the conditions of this lemma, we first note that, Remark~\ref{remark56}~(i) yields condition~(ii), whereas condition~(i) follows from the estimate

-(which holds for any $\psi \in L^2(\R)$).
+(which holds for any~$\psi \in L^2(\R)$).
 Now Lemma~\ref{Opa Mult Rule} yields

-Since $P_{\alpha,\Omega}$ is a projection operator, we see that~$\|\Opa(I_\Omega \,a)\|_\infty \leq \|\Opa(a)\|_\infty$ for all~$\alpha$.
-In particular, the operator~$\Opa(I_\Omega \,a)$ is bounded uniformly in~$\alpha$.
+Since~$P_{\alpha,\mathcal{J}}$ is a projection operator, we see that~$\|\Opa(I_\mathcal{J} \,\mathfrak{a})\|_\infty \leq \|\Opa(\mathfrak{a})\|_\infty$ for all~$\alpha$.
+In particular, the operator~$\Opa(I_\mathcal{J} \,\mathfrak{a})$ is bounded uniformly in~$\alpha$.
 Hence,

-uniformly in~$\alpha$ (recall that $A(a)$ is the symmetric localization from Theorem~\ref{ThmWidom}).
-Moreover, the sup-norm of the symbol $\afrak_{0,1}$ itself is bounded by a constant $C_2$.
-We conclude that we only need to consider the function $g$ on the interval
+uniformly in~$\alpha$ (recall that~$A(\mathfrak{a})$ is the symmetric localization from Theorem~\ref{ThmWidom}).
+Moreover, the sup-norm of the symbol~$\afrak_{0,1}$ itself is bounded by a constant~$C_2$.
+We conclude that we only need to consider the function~$g$ on the interval

 Therefore, we may assume that